FestiveSpooks/FestiveSpooks/README.md

 ![kindpng_557579 (1)](https://github.com/user-attachments/assets/028119e6-bad9-4a31-857b-054426c2b92b) <img width="100" height="100" alt="2VQUwwjm4v8ZT1wWkrVQmCXPMmq" src="https://github.com/user-attachments/assets/1016fa61-4134-49d0-8884-0bf8b00d2978" />

-Welcome to the literature club!
+Welcome to the Git Hub!
 Interested to know more about me?

 I am an ordinary highschool girl, and this page is inactive (Majority at times. . . that is.)